shapesmusic/Shapes-Basics-Draft/lessons/03-a-group.md

 ### Transcript

-[front cam] So while you’re playing, eventually some of the shapes start to feel familiar.
+So while you’re playing, eventually some of the shapes start to feel familiar.
 It's like ok, I've already played with this one, or I've seen that one before… and you also start to pick up on some similarities between the shapes.

 One question that might come up while you're playing is, how many shapes are there?
 Are there, like, infinite different shapes?
 Or is this something I can actually wrap my head around?

-So I want to show you the whole group of shapes, all at once. [kybd+plist, ultralite sheet]
+So I want to show you the whole group of shapes, all at once.

 ![group of shapes](../media/15.3.6_ultralite.png)

 These are all of the shapes you're going to see in this playlist.

-And here's how you read this group: if a pair of strokes are right next to each other, like these [point to an example],
+And here's how you read this group: if a pair of strokes are right next to each other, like these [show],

-or these, [another example]
 then they get to be a shape.

-But if they're not right next to each other, like these [point to an example],
+But if they're not right next to each other, like these [show], or these...

-or these [include a stroke from the middle],
 then they don't get to be a shape.

-So the first shape we played with was this pair in the middle [point to TOP shape]
+So the first shape we played with was this pair in the middle [show],

-And shape for the song that's playing right now is here [point]
+And shape for the song that's playing right now is right here [show].

-Also notice how every shape on one side has its mirror image on the other side. [point]
+Also notice how every shape on one side has its mirror image on the other side [show].

 And this symmetry makes the shapes even easier to remember, because if you know one shape, you can think of its opposite and then you know two shapes instead of just one.

-[front cam] Now, I think it's pretty great to be able to play without having to name any of these shapes, or having to name any of the notes that make them up.
+Now, I think it's pretty great to be able to play without having to name any of these shapes, or having to name any of the notes that make them up.

 Because in a way, the keyboard itself, and the contour of the shape, already works as a kind of name.
 What note is it?

-[keyboard view] It's _this_ note [point].
+Well, it's _this_ note [show].
 What shape is it?
-Well, it's the shape that goes like this [draw on kybd].
+Well, it's the shape that goes like this [show].

 But when it comes to a group of shapes, having names can help us out.